Communities have modified monuments, moved them to museums and cemeteries

 Orlando’s “Johnny Reb” statue is destined for the Confederate veterans’ section of city-owned Greenwood Cemetery, after it was removed in June from a public park.

-In several instances the heritage groups that made monuments in the first place have taken over responsibility for them.
-After voting to remove “Old Joe,” the City Council of Gainesville, Florida, offered it to the local United Daughters of the Confederacy chapter.
-The group found a home for it in Oak Ridge Cemetery south of Gainesville.
+The monuments also can be sent back to the heritage groups that made them in the first place.
+After voting to remove “Old Joe,” the city council of Gainesville, Florida, offered it to the local United Daughters of the Confederacy chapter.
+The group has until mid-July to respond.

 CNN’s Dakin Andone contributed to this report.